Email Security Gaps That Enable File-Based Exploits

 The email threat landscape continues to evolve, with several emerging trends that will likely create new security challenges:

 Deepfake Social Engineering: AI-generated content is making phishing emails increasingly convincing, with personally tailored messages that appear authentic and compelling.
-Gartner predicts that by 2025, 30% of successful email attacks will use AI-generated content to increase effectiveness.
+As this technology advances, we can expect more sophisticated social engineering attacks via email.

 Hybrid Threats: Attackers are combining multiple techniques in single campaigns, using innocent-looking documents to establish initial access before downloading additional payloads or moving laterally through networks.
 These multi-stage attacks are particularly difficult to detect with traditional email security tools.